lwa-project/lsl/doc/source/scripts.rst

   :Options: -h, --help             	Display this help information

-            -c, --count            	Number of seconds to keep -o, --offset           	Number of seconds to skip before splitting -d, --date             	Label the split files with a date rather than a sequence number
+            -c, --count            	Number of seconds to keep

+            -o, --offset           	Number of seconds to skip before splitting

+            -d, --date             	Label the split files with a date rather than a squence number

 readTBW.py
   :Description: Example script for reading in TBW data and writing it to a TSFITS file.